Egmont (electoral district): Geography

 The district includes the part of Prince County located in Summerside and west of Summerside.
-Communities include Summerside, Alberton, Tignish, O'Leary, Miscouche and Sherbrooke.
-The area is 1,527 km2.
+Communities include Summerside, Sherbrooke, Miscouche, Wellington, O'Leary, Alberton, and Tignish.

 History

 The electoral district was created in 1966 from Prince riding.
-There has been no boundary changes as a result of the 2012 federal electoral redistribution.
+There were no boundary changes as a result of the 2012 federal electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gained the Bedeque area plus some areas east and southeast of Summerside from Malpeque.
+These changes came into effect following the calling of the 2025 Canadian federal election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: